Asian American activism: Third World Liberation Front Strikes

 In 1968, in the San Francisco Bay Area, activists from college campuses such as the University of California, Berkeley and San Francisco State University protested the absence of Asian American experiences from university curricula and the Eurocentric curriculum employed by universities.
 College activists focused on a variety of issues, including establishing an ethnic studies college, improving the conditions of San Francisco's Chinatown, and protesting the eviction of Filipino and Filipina residents from the International Hotel (San Francisco).
 The battle for the International Hotel in San Francisco involved UC Berkeley students and different groups of activists, who protested the rapid urban renewal of largely minority communities.
 Predominantly Filipino and Filipina citizens were affected by these urban renewal policies, but the evictions were experienced by a number of different minority groups as well.
 The protests of these evictions started in late 1977, and symbolized the unification of the Asian American community to protest civil rights.

-Throughout the 1970's in the Midwest, college students of Asian descent organized communities of support, and many eventually migrated to coastal cities that had stronger Asian communities.
+Throughout the 1970s in the Midwest, college students of Asian descent organized communities of support, and many eventually migrated to coastal cities that had stronger Asian communities.
 Asian American college students nationwide also protested the model minority framework that many Americans had used to view Asians.
 Opponents of this framework considered the challenges faced by Asian Americans in a white-dominated society nonexistent.

 The murder of Vincent Chin

 On June 19, 1982, a Chinese American man named Vincent Chin went out with friends in Detroit to celebrate his upcoming wedding.
-Two white men, Ronald Ebens and Michael Nitz, thought Chin was Japanese beat him to death with baseball bats.
+Two white men, Ronald Ebens and Michael Nitz, thought Chin was Japanese and beat him to death with baseball bats.
 Vincent Chin's murder was the first federal civil rights trial for an Asian American, and the two men responsible for Vincent Chin's murder were given a $3,000 fine and zero prison time.
 The sentencing incited national outrage and fueled a movement for Asian American rights.
 Vincent Chin's murder was the first federal civil rights trial for an Asian American.

 Led by activist Helen Zia, several Asian American lawyers and community leaders banded together to create American Citizens for Justice.
 This group gathered several diverse groups like churches, synagogues, and black activists to protest the murderers sentencing.
 This movement inspired other Asian Americans across the country to hold their own demonstrations.
 Vincent Chin's death and the demonstrations that followed provided inspiration for a group that has faced a long history of discrimination in the United States.
 A result of the Killing of Vincent Chin and the trial that ensued was that there was now a larger population of people who could identify with the new pan-Asian American community and protest violations of their civil rights.